ElemeFE/element/examples/docs/en-US/form.md

 ### Custom validation rules

-:::demo This example shows how to customize your own validation rules to finish a two-factor password verification.
+This example shows how to customize your own validation rules to finish a two-factor password verification.
+And you can you `status-feedback` to add validate status icon。

+:::demo
 ```html
 <el-form :model="ruleForm2" :rules="rules2" ref="ruleForm2" label-width="120px" class="demo-ruleForm">
   <el-form-item label="Password" prop="pass">